Why take a survey?

-A simple way to measure customer loyalty is with the Net Promoter Score – NPS survey.
+Without a doubt, a simple way to measure customer loyalty is the Net Promoter Score – NPS survey.
 An index ranging from -100 to 100, that tells how likely they are going to recommend your product or service to their friends or colleague.

 To know NPS you should simply ask the following question at any touchpoint to your customer,

 “How likely is it that you would recommend our product/solution/service/brand to your friends/colleague/clients”

 Give them options to choose from 0 to 10, “Not at all likely” to “Extremely likely”.
 By doing so, you’ll be able to: